centreon/centreon-documentation/versioned_docs/version-23.10/integrations/data-analytics/sc-canopsis-events.md

 > With the default values of the Canopsis connector, downtimes have the "Default maintenance" type.

 #### Request app-info route

+This command verifies that the app-info route is accessible and returns the Canopsis host information.

 1. Log in to the server that you configured to send events to Canopsis (your central server, a remote server or a poller).
 2. Run the following command: